-- F4.3 An employee may be granted personal leave up to their available credit from the first day of service. - F4.4 Personal leave is cumulative and there is no cap on the personal leave balance an employee may accrue. - F4.5 On engagement under the PSM Act, employees who have prior service recognised for personal leave purposes, will be credited with any personal leave balance accrued with the previous employer.
-On the employee's normal accrual date, the employee will then receive personal leave in accordance with subclause F4.8.
-Where the employee's personal leave prior to engagement with the ACTPS was accrued on a progressive basis, rather than credited prospectively, the employee will also be credited with an amount of personal leave which is the difference between 3.6 weeks and any personal leave already accrued with the previous employer for their current accrual year.

-- Note: For the purposes of this clause 'normal accrual date' means the accrual date with the previous employer as recognised as part of the prior service. - F4.6 If a person is retired from the Sector on grounds of invalidity, and is reappointed as a result of action taken under the Superannuation Act 1976 or the Superannuation Act 1990, they are entitled to be re-credited with unused personal leave credit held prior to the invalidity retirement. - F4.7 Except for a short-term temporary employee and an employee to whom subclause F4.5 applies, an employee's personal leave balance will be credited with an equivalent of 3.6 weeks of personal leave on the day they commence with the Territory. - F4.8 An additional credit of 3.6 weeks personal leave will be made on the anniversary of the employee's commencement during each year of service. - F4.9 The accrual date for personal leave will be deferred by one day for every calendar day of unauthorised absence or leave without pay that does not count for service. - F4.10 A part-time officer or part-time temporary employee will accrue personal leave calculated on a pro rata basis.
+- F4.3 An employee may be granted personal leave up to their available credit from the first day of service.
+F4.4 Personal leave is cumulative and there is no cap on the personal leave balance an employee may accrue.
+F4.5 On engagement under the PSM Act, employees who have prior service recognised for personal leave purposes, will be credited with any personal leave balance accrued with the previous employer.
+F4.6 If a person is retired from the Sector on grounds of invalidity, and is re-appointed as a result of action taken under the Superannuation Act 1976 or the Superannuation Act 1990, they are entitled to be re-credited with unused personal leave credit held prior to the invalidity retirement. - F4.7 Except for a short-term temporary employee and an employee to whom subclause F4.5 applies, an employee's personal leave balance will be credited with an equivalent of 3.6 weeks of personal leave on the day they commence with the Territory.